mariodeflorio/AI-Lorenz/README.md

 ### Usage (Lorenz System example)

-1. Run the file 'RK_lorenz.m' for data generation.
+1. Run the file '*RK_lorenz.m*' for data generation.

    This MATLAB script generates data for the Lorenz system using the Runge-Kutta method.
-The user can define the time domain, the step size 'h_step', governing parameters, and initial conditions.
-The script saves the results in a file named 'data_generated.mat' into the directory 'data'.
+The user can define the time domain, the step size *h_step*, governing parameters, and initial conditions.
+The script saves the results in a file named '*data_generated.mat*' into the directory '*data*'.
 The generated data includes solutions for the variables y1, y2, and y3, as well as the right-hand sides (RHS) of the Lorenz system.

-2. Run the file 'bbxtfc_lorenz.m' for dynamics learning and RHS extraction.
+2. Run the file '*bbxtfc_lorenz.m*' for dynamics learning and RHS extraction.

    This MATLAB script performs the X-TFC algorithm with domain decomposition for black-box learning of the Lorenz system.
 The data generated in step 1. is loaded, and the user can add noise to it by modifying the variable *noise_std*.
 Depending on the presence or absence of noise in the data, different values of collocation points per each sub-domain *N*, number of neurons *m*, and time step length *t_step* can be chosen.
 Follows the list of tunable parameters:
       * *N*, number of collocation points per each sub-domain